-As a Certified Health Coach with a specialty in body image, I support women and men in finding freedom from body shame and food fixation.
+As a Certified Health Coach with a specialty in body image, I support women in finding freedom from body shame and food fixation.
 I use a non-diet, pro-self care approach that focuses on cultivating a peaceful relationship to the body and food, while avoiding deprivation, restriction, guilt or shame.
 From this place, my clients are able to make empowered decisions for their health, feel amazing in their bodies and live the life they desire.

 I am extensively trained in the Transformational Coaching Method through Health Coach Institute.
 I work with private clients, groups and run online courses.
 Additionally, I lead workshops, classes and participate in panels discussing body positivity and self-love.

 I also mentor and coach fellow health coaches who want to bring body liberation and intuitive eating into their work with their clients.

 Click here to check out my programs.

 In my spare time, you'll find me with my loved ones, cooking a delicious meal, drinking wine, doing yoga and being surrounded by beauty.

 I became a Health Coach after my own weight loss "victory", which I accomplished through restrictive means.
 I received the constant validation from the outside world that I had finally made it.
 Others saw me as beautiful and acceptable because of my thin body.

 Not only was I loved, I was also needed as people asked me to help them lose weight.